Personal Protective Equipment (PPE) Guide

 Head Protection

-- Loose objects could fall onto the heads of workers.
+- Loose objects could fall onto workers’ heads

-- Stationary objects, such as construction beams, pipes, or scaffolding pose a potentially dangerous impact threat.
+- Stationary objects such as beams, pipes, or scaffolding pose an impact hazard

-- Class A hard hats provide impact and penetration protection, and electrical protection up to 2,200 volts.
+- Class A – impact and penetration protection, plus electrical protection up to 2,200 volts.

-- Class B hard hats provide impact and penetration protection, and electrical protection up to 20,000 volts
+- Class B – impact and penetration protection, plus electrical protection up to 20,000 volts.

 Eye Protection

-Dust, flying particles, gases and vapors, and light radiation are just some of the most common hazards that require eye protection.
-Carpenters, electricians, pipefitters, mechanics, machinists, logging workers, and welders frequently need eye protection to work safely.
-A thorough hazard assessment will determine if there are other employees also in need of protective eye equipment.
-Eye equipment should be considered wherever particles or debris could enter the eye, light radiation is emitted, or liquid solvents or chemicals could potentially splash into the eye.
+Dust, flying particles, gases, vapors, and light radiation are some of the most common hazards that require eye protection.
+Carpenters, electricians, pipefitters, mechanics, machinists, logging workers, and welders frequently need eye protection, but many other employees may be at risk depending on the tasks and equipment in use.